schadenfred/proscrypt-koans/README.md

 `schadenfred@summerseve:~$`

-It doesn't matter what your terminal prompt looks like but when I ask that you enter a command at the prompt I'll abbreviate it to the '$' character, followed by the command like so:
+It doesn't matter what your terminal prompt looks like, but when I ask that you enter a command at the prompt, I'll abbreviate the above to just the '$' character, followed by the command -- like so:

 `$ <command>`

 Now let's go to your home directory.
-To do so, enter 'cd' at your prompt like so:
+To do so, enter 'cd' at your prompt:

 `$ cd`

 This puts you into your home folder on most machines.
-Now let's create a new directory to work in called 'work' like so:
+Now let's create a new directory to work in called 'work' -- like so:

 `$ mkdir work`

-To confirm the above command created a directory in your home folder, let's ask for a list of directories and files by typing 'ls,' like so:
+To confirm the above command created a directory in your home folder, let's ask for a list of directories and files by typing 'ls,' -- like so:

 `$ ls`

-Now let's change into the work directory using the 'cd' command like so:
+Now let's change into the work directory using the 'cd' command:

 `$ cd work`